OsioLabs/gatsbyguides.com_content/content/gatsby-and-drupal/dynamically-creating-pages.md

   tags: PropTypes.array,
 };

-export default withStyles(styles)(Recipe);
+export default Recipe;
 ```

 ## Generate some recipes

 With the above changes in place, restart the Gatsby development server with `gatsby develop`.
 When the application's static content is rebuilt, it should now include the recipe pages sourced from Drupal.
-Test it either by navigating directly to the path of a recipe or by navigating to a known 404 page.
+Test it either by navigating directly to the path of a recipe or by navigating to a known 404 page like http://localhost:8000/asdf.
 Gatsby has a useful trick where 404 pages on the development server will give you a list of all the pages Gatsby knows about internally.

 In the next tutorial we'll look at how to dynamically generate a list of recipes for the front page, and how to link to these full recipe pages.